5 Tips For Surviving and Enjoying Life With Little Ones

 Life with kids is busy, especially when you have little ones!
-My youngest is now 23, but I still remember the days when I had several young kids, including preschoolers.
+My youngest is now an adult, but I still remember the days when I had several young kids, including preschoolers.
 During those stages, enjoying life with little ones sometimes seems more like survival than enjoyment!

 Here are 5 Tips For Surviving and Enjoying Life With Little Ones

-My son and his wife, and their three little ones, two-month-old AJ, four-year-old Michael, and six-year-old Beth, are home from the mission field to raise more support.
-For the next year, they will be traveling to different churches and presenting their ministry in the Philippines, seeking to raise enough support to go back and start a church.
+Recently, I’ve been reflecting on just how crazy things can get for a mom in the “littles” season of life.
+I have been thinking about when my son, his wife, and their three little ones were home from the mission field to raise more support.
+For that year, they traveled to different churches and presented their ministry in the Philippines.
+They were seeking to raise enough support to go back and start a church.

-In the meantime, when they don’t have meetings, they live with us.
+But when they didn’t have meetings, they lived with us.

-What a reminder this has been to me of the daily busyness that comes with having little ones.
+What a reminder that was to me of the daily busyness that comes with having little ones.
 A reminder of what it looks like to both survive and thrive in this season.

-I find myself chuckling at times, as I watch my daughter-in-law dealing with the kids while trying to do laundry, or fix their breakfast, etc.
+I found myself chuckling at times, as I watch my daughter-in-law dealing with the kids while trying to do laundry, or fix their breakfast, etc.

-I see her and my son stop what they are doing to discipline, correct, and train the kids all through the day.
-And I say to myself “How did I do it?!” and “How did I survive life with little ones?!”
+I saw her and my son stop what they were doing to discipline, correct, and train the kids all through the day.
+And I said to myself “How did I do it?!” and “How did I survive life with little ones?!”

 I was just talking to another mom about it recently.
 We discussed how when you are at this season in your life you just do what you need to do.
 You don’t even think about it!